JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Apc - A pointer to a control object of type APC.
+- *Apc* - A pointer to a control object of type APC.
-SystemArgument1, SystemArgument2 - A set of two arguments that contain untyped data.
+- *SystemArgument1*, *SystemArgument2* - A set of two arguments that contain untyped data.
-Increment - The priority increment that is to be applied if queuing the APC causes the target thread's wait to be satisfied.
+- *Increment* - The priority increment that is to be applied if queuing the APC causes the target thread's wait to be satisfied.

 If the specified APC object is already in an APC queue (a boolean state variable records whether the APC object is in an APC queue) or APC queuing is disabled for the subject thread, then no operation is performed and a function value of FALSE is returned.
-Otherwise, the APC object is inserted into the APC queue specified by the ApcMode and Thread parameters that were supplied when the APC object was initialized and a function value of TRUE is returned.
+Otherwise, the APC object is inserted into the APC queue specified by the *ApcMode* and *Thread* parameters that were supplied when the APC object was initialized and a function value of TRUE is returned.

 When proper enabling conditions are present, the APC will be delivered to the subject thread and the specified procedure(s) will be executed in the specified processor mode.